dmp1ce/decompose/README.md

 example/decompose_project,https://github.com/dmp1ce/decompose.git
 ```

+The `skel-submodules.csv` file must be located at `.decompose/environment/skel-submodules.csv`.

 ### Update

 Update will update the environment template default elements and processes.
 Update will not automatically update template files as they are intended to be changed during development.